Delirious (1991 film): Plot

 Upon waking, Jack finds himself in Ashford Falls Community Hospital, one of the settings of his show.
 Thinking himself the victim of a prank by the actors, he goes to the window to confirm his suspicions, only to see a real town.
 Incredulous, he manages to convince Dr. Kirkwood of his good health and checks out of the hospital.
 He is immediately intercepted by Janet DuBois.
 She believes him to be Jack Gates, who is seeking to buy a miracle weight-loss formula developed by her late father.
 Jack rebuffs her, denies he is Gates and says that he is only a writer.
 As she leaves in frustration, she angrily tells him to "write his way out".
 On a whim, Jack gets out his typewriter and writes a scene of the local mechanic calling to say that his damaged car is fixed.
 Immediately after, the mechanic calls and confirms the repairs are finished.
 Jack realizes that he can control events by writing them.

-Jack seizes his newfound power to pursue Rachel in the guise of Jack Gates, saving her from the death arranged for her by Federman.
+Jack seizes his newfound power to pursue Rachel in the guise of Jack Gates, saving her from the death arranged for her by Fetterman.
 Although she is engaged to Paul, she becomes attracted to Jack slowly through rescuing her from a spooked horse and later, donating his Ferrari 250 GT to one of her charities.
 At the same time he has mutual attraction to Janet.
 He assists her in her efforts to avoid the machinations of the Hedisons, including patriarch Carter and his sons, Blake and Ty.
 The Hedisons own a large pharmaceutical company, and wish to acquire her formula at any cost.
-The Federman version of Jack Gates (Robert Wagner as himself) appears, but Jack sends him on a business trip to Cleveland.
+The Fetterman version of Jack Gates (Robert Wagner as himself) appears, but Jack sends him on a business trip to Cleveland.